Amityaron/Multi-comparisons-for-hypotheses-testing/README.md

 # Multipcomparisons-for-hypotheses-testing
-Implement of Multiple comparisons for hypotheses in R
+#### Implement of Multiple comparisons for hypotheses in R  :
+1)Bonferroni correction
+2)Holm method
+3)Simes method
+Using the criterion Controlling Family-wise Error Rate 4)Simultaneous confidence intervals using Bonferroni correction